-An undergraduate student handbook providing rules and a detailed semester-by-semester plan for the program is available on the department's website.
-Courses are routinely scheduled in the evening to accommodate working students.
-Interested persons should contact the department at 683-6363.
+An undergraduate student handbook providing rules and a detailed semester-by-semester plan for the program is available on the department's web site.
+Courses are routinely scheduled in the late afternoon and evening to accommodate students with current employment.

 Mechanical Engineering Objectives

-The program educational objectives describe the career and professional accomplishments that the program is preparing graduates to achieve within a few years after graduation.
+The program's educational objectives describe the career and professional accomplishments that the program is preparing graduates to attain within a few years after graduation.
 The educational objectives of the mechanical engineering program, established with participation of all constituencies, are consistent with the mission of Old Dominion University and the Department of Mechanical and Aerospace Engineering.

-The objectives of the mechanical engineering undergraduate program at Old Dominion University are to prepare mechanical engineers:
+The objectives of the mechanical engineering undergraduate program at Old Dominion University are that our graduates should accomplish the following:

-- To establish themselves as successful professionals in the general stems of thermal/fluid systems, mechanical systems and design, and materials and manufacturing in industry and government settings by demonstrating their ability to:
+- To establish themselves as successful professionals in the general areas of thermal/fluid systems, mechanical systems and design, and materials and manufacturing in industry and government settings by demonstrating their ability to:

 - To successfully pursue and complete graduate programs in mechanical engineering, aerospace engineering or a related field if they so desire.